elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The composedPath() method returns the event’s path, an array of the objects on which listeners get invoked.
+  <div><strong>Interview Response:</strong> The composedPath() method returns the event’s path, an array of the objects on which listeners invoke.
 This process does not include nodes in shadow trees if the shadow root gets created with its ShadowRoot.mode closed.
     </div><br />
     <strong>Syntax: </strong> let composed = Event.composedPath();<br /><br />
   </div>